mmistakes/minimal-mistakes/_pages/about.md

 I obviously **code** in my job but also for personal projects & for fun - I like it and am a great fan of open source (thanks everyone!).
 There's some posts here which work a bit like tutorials: it may be that something such as an installation or a library not well documented frustrates me, so after figuring out the solution I write about it - it's my way of giving back to the community of developers who create the software I use.
 Or it may just be that I fancy illustrating some concept or topic.
 These days, I mostly code in Python, but I have to say I kinda miss the days of physics simulations in C++ (or Fortran at times).
 I run, together with some wonderful co-orgs, the <a href="https://www.meetup.com/PyData-Edinburgh" target="_blank">PyData Edinburgh</a> meetup community, which has been a dazzling journey so far - lots learned, lots of fun, many good chats.

+Here, the "Data stuff" category lists the post where I've done something quantitative with data, it excludes those which are more opinion pieces on data science.
+I also have a category for tech writing, which encompasses little tutorials or explanations/discoveries in programming and general tech.

 Apart from data, coding and language things, there's also posts here over various random topics - places I've been to, leadership ideas, opinions, anything else coming to mind.

 _All images/photos shown on this blog are mine unless otherwise specified, and credited.
 In some cases, I've used free-to-reuse imagery.
 My little avatar here on the side was made by my illustrator friend <a href="https://www.instagram.com/ladyofshalott89/" target="_blank">ladyofshalott89</a>._